ruicoelhopedro/pawn/README.md

 - #### Clear Hash
   Button to clear the hash table.

-- #### PSQT_File
+- #### NNUE_File
-  Path to the PSQT net file to use (empty by default).
+  Path to the NNUE net file to use (empty by default).
 If empty falls back to the embedded network file.

 Furthermore, the following non-standard commands are available: